labrats-x7/Rover/README.md

 ##
-Arduino Mega code for communicating with 2 hoverboards from a raspberry pi
+Arduino Mega code for communicating with 2 hoverboards from a raspberry pi in Rover_Arduino

 see hoverboard-firmware-hack-FOC repo for hoverboard-firmware